rambasnet/course-container/README.md

 - you can only delete a branch that is not currently checked out
 - you can keep the merged branch or delete it
+- for courses, keep all the branches as proof of your work

 1. `$ cd <your-repository>`
 2. `$ git branch -d <branch-name>` # delete the branch locally